 - Governmental agencies

-TDS is not required to be deducted if the location of supplier and place of supply is in different state/union territory from the state/union territory in which the recipient is registered.
+TDS (Tax Deducted at Source) is not required to be deducted if the location of supplier and place of supply is in different state from the state in which the recipient is registered.
+This can be understood in detail by following example:

 Payment and Interest on Late Payment

 Payment is to be made within 10 days from the end of the month in which such tax is deducted.
-If deductor doesn’t pay the amount of TDS before due date then he is liable to pay interest at the rate specified.
-(Rate not yet specified)
+If deductor doesn’t pay the amount of TDS before due date then he is liable to pay interest at the rate of 18%.

 Penalty on non-deduction or short deduction